 Kacey’s practice as an employment litigator focuses on the defense of public and private employers against a multitude of allegations–including retaliation, harassment and discrimination.
 She counsels employers in all aspects of the employment relationship—from hiring and firing practices, to drafting employee contracts and personnel policies, to regulatory compliance.
 Kacey is an effective teacher who regularly provides in-house discrimination and harassment training for public and private employers and their employees.
 Kacey also has the ability to serve as a special investigator of employee misconduct when circumstances require the investigation be handled by an independent investigator.

 Her knowledge of issues that affect higher education institutions, such as faculty tenure, hiring and dismissal, student discipline, and Title IX compliance, stems from her extensive work as counsel to colleges and universities, including her tenure as general counsel for Eastern Kentucky University.
-Kacey is proficient on the Clery Act and regularly conducts Title IX/Campus SaVE Act training for public and private universities.
+Kacey is proficient on Title IX matters and regularly conducts Title IX/Campus SaVE Act training for public and private universities.
 She has received advanced training in Title IX investigations from ATIXA (Association of Title IX Administrators).

 PROFESSIONAL & CIVIC ACTIVITIES

 National Association of College and University Attorneys, Employment Law Section